vernjan/owasp-juice-shop/level1.md

 ## Zero Stars
 _Give a devastating zero-star feedback to the store._

-Log in and navigate to _Customer Feedback_ in the top left menu.
+Navigate to _Customer Feedback_ in the top left menu.

 ![](images/customer-feedback.png)